-Cathy Stucker, author of Mystery Shopper's Manual, notes that typically secret shoppers do not have to write up reports after finishing a video gig.
+Cathy Stucker, author of Mystery Shopper’s Manual, notes that typically secret shoppers do not have to write up reports after finishing a video gig.
 However, each client has different requirements, so make sure the guidelines are clear before beginning.
 Whatever the details, mystery shoppers interested in trying out video shopping should be prepared for a unique assignment.
-The key to a successful shop is practice and preparation.
+The keys to a successful shop are practice and preparation.

 Stucker states that often the camera and microphone necessary to complete a video job will be given out by the mystery shopping company.
 After a while, if one decides to continue performing video operations, investing in a personal camera is probably a good idea.
 Since the device needs to be hidden, make sure to research and test out several different models to guarantee the one purchased will work for mystery shopping.
 A memory card with a lot of available space is also essential, as is a device or cable that can transfer footage from the camera or card into a computer.

 The importance of practicing with the equipment cannot be overstated!
 Knowing how to stand so the camera captures full images is crucial to completing a successful shop.
 Get a feel for the way certain fabrics sound in the microphone because if a noisy raincoat prevents dialogue from coming through, the footage is basically useless.
 If a camera is hidden in a purse or bag, find out exactly which way to turn it so it captures the best picture.